Mary Unwin: Life

 Mary Unwin was the daughter of William Cawthorne, a draper of Ely, who was born in that city in 1724.

-Hayley remembered her when comparatively young, a person of lively talents with a sweet, serene countenance, and remarkably fond of reading.
+William Hayley remembered her when comparatively young, a person of lively talents with a sweet, serene countenance, and remarkably fond of reading.

 William Cowper afterward compared her manners to those of a duchess, and she certainly resembled many great ladies of her time by her addiction to snuff.

 Early in 1744, she married Morley Unwin (1703–1767), son of Thomas Unwin by his wife Martha, the daughter of a cloth manufacturer of Castle Hedingham, Essex.

 Thomas was a grandson of Thomas Unwin (1618–1689) of Castle Hedingham, and the family had then been established in Essex for several generations, so that the Flemish origin of the Unwins or Onwhynnes must be referred to a much earlier date than that suggested by Dr. Smiles (Huguenots in England).

 Morley Unwin graduated with a B.A. from Queens' College, Cambridge, in 1725.

 He was master of the free school at Huntingdon, and lecturer to the two churches in Huntingdon from 1729 until 1742, when he became rector of Grimston, near King's Lynn in Norfolk.

 There he resided apparently until 1748, when, upon his wife's request, he left the duty in the charge of a curate, and moved back to Huntingdon, where he occupied a 'convenient house' in the High Street, and prepared pupils for the university.

 He was also reappointed lecturer of St. Mary's, and is said to have caused much dissatisfaction by the irregular performance of the duty.

 In the autumn of 1765, William Cowper made the acquaintance of the Unwins' eldest son, William Cawthorne Unwin, and he was so pleased with what he saw of the family that in October that year he became (as a paying boarder) a regular inmate of their house.

 Morley Unwin died on 2 July 1767, as a result of a fall from his horse, and was buried in the churchyard of St. Mary's, Huntingdon.

 Ten weeks later, Cowper removed, with Mary and her daughter Susanna, to Olney, in order to be under the more direct influence of John Newton.

 The details of the home life which he shared with the Unwins at Olney are familiar to all readers of Cowper's 'Correspondence'.

 In July 1769, the Unwins' son, William Cawthorne Unwin (1745?–1786), who had been educated at Charterhouse School and at Christ's College, Cambridge (B.A.
 1764, M.A.
 1767), quit Olney upon being instituted to the rectory of Stock, near Ramsden in Essex.